-For the quarter, company-operated restaurant revenue increased \$8.5 million, or 11.2%, from the comparable period in the prior year.
-Company-operated comparable restaurant sales contributed \$4.2 million, an increase of 3.5%.
-The growth in company-operated comparable restaurant sales was due primarily to an increase in average check size of 3.4% and an increase in traffic of 0.1% year-over-year.
-Company-operated restaurant revenue was also favorably impacted by \$5.9 million of additional sales from eleven new restaurants opened in fiscal 2014 and one new restaurant opened in the quarter ended April 1, 2015.
-These increases were partially offset by \$1.9 million of lost sales from six units sold to a franchisee and one closed unit in fiscal 2014.
+Year-to-date, company-operated restaurant revenue increased \$10.7 million, or 6.8%, from the comparable period in the prior year.
+The growth in company-operated restaurant sales was due to \$12.1 million of additional non-comparable restaurant sales primarily from eleven new restaurants opened in fiscal 2014 and two new restaurants opened during the twenty-six weeks ended July 1, 2015.
+Company-operated comparable restaurant sales grew \$2.3 million, or 1.5%.
+The growth in company-operated comparable restaurant sales was due to an increase in average check size of 3.4%, partially offset by a decrease in traffic of 1.9% year-over-year.
+These increases were partially offset by \$3.7 million of lost sales from six units sold to a franchisee and one unit closed in fiscal 2014.